PPML/tabby2/inst/md/readmore.md

 </center>

-The *Program Changes* page (Figure 4) allows users to change assumptions related to the LTBI treatment and active TB treatment care cascades.
+The *Program Changes* page (Figure 4) allows users to change assumptions related to the LTBI treatment and TB treatment care cascades.
 These changes do not change any historical projections the model has made and will only be active in the years following the user-inputted start year.